Find Affordable College Courses

 96 Yearly Graduations

 Academy of Art University is the 2nd most popular school in the nation for students seeking a master's degree in graphic communication.
 Roughly 8,900 attend the school each year.
-The average in-state tuition for full-time undergraduates is $24,624 per year, while in-state graduate students, on average, pay $27,696 per year.
-The graphic communication program at Academy of Art University awarded 96 master's degrees during the 2020-2021 school year.
-About 52% of this group were women, and 16% were students from an underrepresented racial-ethnic group.
+The average in-state tuition for full-time undergraduates is $27,024 per year, while in-state graduate students, on average, pay $30,696 per year.
+During the most recent year for which we have data, 96 people received their master's degree in graphic communication from Academy of Art University.
+Around 13% of these students were from an underrepresented racial-ethnic group, and 45% were women.
+Those who complete their master's degree in graphic communication at Academy of Art University make a median salary of 38,373.

 53 Yearly Graduations

 The 3rd most popular school in the country for graphic communication majors who are seeking their master's degree is Southern Methodist University.
 Roughly 12,300 attend the school each year.
-The average in-state tuition for full-time undergraduates is $53,464 per year, while in-state graduate students, on average, pay $30,672 per year.
-For the 2020-2021 academic year, 53 master's degrees were handed out to graphic communication majors at SMU.
-About 38% of this group were women, and 6% were students from an underrepresented racial-ethnic group.
+The average in-state tuition for full-time undergraduates is $57,212 per year, while in-state graduate students, on average, pay $31,590 per year.
+During the most recent year for which we have data, 53 people received their master's degree in graphic communication from SMU.
+About 24% of this group were women, and 11% were students from an underrepresented racial-ethnic group.
+Southern Methodist University graphic communication graduates who receive their master's degree go on to jobs earning a median salary of $38,373.

 #4